Skip to main content

 Where Deepgram Wins

-2. Real-Time Streaming Capability If you genuinely need real-time transcription (live captioning, voice assistants), Deepgram's $0.0077/min is reasonable for the infrastructure they provide.
+2. Real-Time Streaming Capability If you genuinely need real-time transcription (live captioning, voice assistants), Deepgram's infrastructure is well-suited for the task.

 3. Per-Second Billing Fairness For short audio clips (under 30 seconds), per-second billing ensures you're not overpaying for unused minutes.